The-Animonculory/Anvil/README.md

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Linux compatability is **not possible** at this time owing to certain libraries not present in Wine/Proton required for MO2.

 Running the list from Hard Disk Drives or external drives is **STRONGLY ADVISED AGAINST**.
-A lot of content is swapped at game run time and, as a result, fast storage and ram is needed.
+A lot of content is swapped at game run time and, as a result, fast storage and RAM are needed.

 ### Recommended System Requirements

-Anvil requires a mid tier modern system to run to it's fullest potential.
-The recommended specs given below are based on utilising the ENB in the list.
-For community shaders, you can subtract a little bit off them.
+Anvil requires a mid-tier modern system to run to its fullest potential.
+The recommended specs given below are based on utilizing the ENB in the list.
+For community shaders, you can subtract a little bit from them.

 | Component    | Recommended |
 |:--------------:|:-------------:|